3DRadSpace/Mandelbrot-Demo/README.md

 The shader is rendered by the game engine by submitting the effect into the list of post processes `PostProcesses->Add<E>()`.

+# Playing the project
+Use arrow keys to move the screen, Q and E to zoom.

 # Building the project
 You'll need a compiled copy of 0.1.0Alpha of 3DRadSpace.